koopeek/koopeek/README.md

 ## Hi there 👋

-I'm a frontend developer with over 2 years of commercial experience.
-I'm currently learning Typescript and Node.js.
-At the same time, I'm constantly expanding my knowledge of React.js and its ecosystem.
+I'm a frontend developer.
+Feel free to contact with me at any of my social media listed below.

 ## Contact